-The lowest-energy isomers determined theoretically for hydrated uracil protonated clusters $(H_2O){1-7,11,12}UH^+$ are shown in Figures 3.18-3.27.
+The lowest-energy isomers determined theoretically for hydrated uracil protonated clusters $(H_2O){n=1-7,11,12}UH^+$ are shown in Figures 3.17-3.26.
 In the experiments, clusters are produced at a temperature of about 25 K, so only a very few isomers are likely to be populated.
 Indeed, the clusters are produced in the canonical ensemble at the temperature $T_c \approx 25$ K, so only isomers for which the Boltzmann factor $exp(-\Delta Ek_BT_c)$ is larger than $10^{-7}$ are considered here.
 In this formula, $\Delta E$ represents the relative energy of a considered isomer with respect to the lowest-energy one.
-Thus for each isomer, only the six lowest-energy structures of $U(H_2O){1-7,11,12}UH^+$ obtained from the PES exploration will be discussed.
+Thus for each isomer, only the first six lowest-energy structures of $U(H_2O){n=1-7,11,12}UH^+$ obtained from the PES exploration will be discussed.

-Figure 3.18 displays the six lowest-energy isomers obtained for $(H_2O)UH^+$ .
+Figure 3.17 displays the six lowest-energy isomers obtained for $(H_2O)UH^+$ .
 Two (1a and 1b) of them contain the u138-like isomer of U (each one with a different orientation of the hydroxyl hydrogen).
-Three of them (1c, 1d, and 1e) contain the u178 isomer and 1f contains the u137[341] isomer with a reverse orientation of the hydroxyl hydrogen.
+Three of them (1c, 1d, and 1e) contain the u178 isomer and 1f contains the u137[342] isomer with a reverse orientation of the hydroxyl hydrogen.
 From those isomers, different sites are possible for the water molecule attachment which leads to variety of isomers even for such small size system.
-To the best of our knowledge, $(H_2O)UH^+$ is the most studied protonated uracil water cluster and our results are consistent with previous published studies.
-Indeed, S. Pedersen and co-workers [342] conducted ultraviolet action spectroscopy on $(H_2O)UH^+$ and discussed their measurements in the light of theoretical calculations performed on two isomers: ur138w8 (1a in the present study) and ur178w7 (1c).[342]
-Their energy ordering at 0 K is the same whatever the computational method they used: B3LYP/6-311++G(3df,2p), M06-2X/6-311++G(3df,2p), MP2/6-311++G(3df,2p), CCSD(T)/6-311++G(3df,2p), and CCSD(T)/augcc-pVTZ and is similar to what I obtained.
-Similarly, J. Bakker and coworkers[402] considered three isomers: $U(DK)H_W^+$ (1a), $U(KE)H{Wa}^+$ (1c), and $U(KE)H{Wb}^+$ (1e) at the B3LYP/6-311++G(3df,2p) level of theory and obtained the same energy ordering as I did.
+To the best of our knowledge, (H2O)UH+ is the most studied protonated uracil water cluster and our results are consistent with previous published studies.
+Indeed, Pedersen and co-workers [343] conducted ultraviolet action spectroscopy on (H2O)UH+ and discussed their measurements in the light of theoretical calculations performed on two isomers: ur138w8 (1a in the present study) and ur178w7 (1c).[343]
+Their energy ordering at 0 K is the same whatever the computational method they used: B3LYP/6-311++G(3df,2p), M06-2X/6-311++G(3df,2p), MP2/6-311++G(3df,2p), CCSD(T)/6-311++G(3df,2p), and CCSD(T)/augcc-pVTZ and is similar to what we obtain.
+Similarly, Bakker and co-workers[399] considered three isomers: $U(DK)H_W^+$ (1a), $U(KE)H{Wa}^+$ (1c), and $U(KE)H{Wb}^+$ (1e) at the B3LYP/6-311++G(3df,2p) level of theory and obtained the same energy ordering as we do.
 Our methodology has thus allowed us to retrieve those isomers and to locate two new low-energy structures (1b and 1d).
-1f is too high in energy to be considered in low-temperature experiments that are in the same range of relative energies but have never been discussed.
+If is too high in energy to be considered in low-temperature experiments that are in the same range of relative energies but have never been discussed.
 To ensure that they are not artificially favored in our computational method, calculations were also performed at the B3LYP/6-311++G(3df,2p) level of theory.
-The results are presented in Figure 3.19, which are consistent with the MP2/Def2TZVP ones.
+The results are presented in Figure 3.18, which are consistent with the MP2/Def2TZVP ones.
 This makes us confident in the ability of the present methodology to locate meaningful low energy structures.
 Importantly, no isomer with the proton on the water molecule was obtained, neither at the DFTB or MP2 levels.